-On Oahu’s North Shore, a lot is going on with the surfing, swimming and sand and rainforest-covered craters in the interior.
+On Oahu’s North Shore, a lot is happening with the surfing, swimming, sand, and rainforest-covered craters in the interior.

 The Ka’au Crater hike is the best in Oahu.
 If you fancy a day hike with waterfalls on your path, this is the perfect hike for you.
 The Ka’au hike brings you to three waterfalls, one of which you can climb around.